 From Buenos Aires we caught the ferry to Colonia del Sacramento, the UNESCO world heritage coastal town and a popular entry point to Uruguay.
 Instead of the number one carrier Buquebus we chose to travel on the low cost alternative Colonia Express.
 The booking process for a non-South American proved a little tricky, so in the end I pre-booked our tickets through directferries.com.
 The ferry to Colonia takes c.
 1 hour – all in all a smooth and straight forward experience.

 Colonia’s old town is a pretty little place, the cobble-stoned streets largely car free.
 As a popular day trip destination from Argentina perhaps a little touristy, but nonetheless charming and relaxing.
-Apart from a climb up the historic lighthouse there’s not a lot to do in Colonia, other than stroll around the maze of alleyways, eat yourself through the numerous restaurants and relax over some coffee or wine in one of the many bars and cafes.
+Apart from a climb up the historic lighthouse there’s not a lot to do in Colonia.
+Unless you enjoy strolling around the maze of alleyways, eating yourself through the numerous restaurants and relaxing over some coffee or wine in one of the many bars and cafes.
+I certainly did!

 After a few hectic days in Buenos Aires, Colonia is a wonderful place to recharge batteries and a great introduction to the Uruguayan, slower pace of life.